zeltzin-mtz/zeltzin-mtz.github.io/index.md

 * DuoCode

     DuoCode is my senior capstone, it is by far my favorite project.
 I developed a full-stack application using React and Llama AI to translate JavaScript into C++.
 I implemented AI-generated quiz features to encourage C++ syntax learning and to track user progress through "levels" as well as achievements.
+I had a lot of fun coming up with the idea in CPSC 490 as well as actually implementing the application in CPSC 491.